MrHedmad/blog/content/posts/future_research.md

 - The methods that will be used to achieve the objective(s), in as much detail as this phase allows, including, if needed, the statistical methods that will be applied to the data;
     - A consultation with a statistician is crucial at this point.
 - What are the expected results, if any.
     - While the practice of *expecting a result* is arguably negative - it may increase biases or trigger subconscious questionable research practices - it is in the nature of research to expect a particular outcome.
-It is important therefore to be aware of these potential biases in order to mitigate them.
+It is therefore important to be aware of what the experimenter exoects in order to mitigate potential baises.
 - Where to ask for funding, if it is needed.

-Depending on the scope of the project, this document, the *project plan*, may be large or small, but it is important to underline that OF prescribes that *all* projects, of any size, are explicitly planned.
+Depending on the scope of the project, this document, the *project plan*, may be large or small.
+It is important to underline that OR prescribes that *all* projects, of any size, are explicitly planned.

-- $ How can this document be structured?
-Which guidelines (accounting for scope) should be created to support this project?
+- $ How should this document be structured?
+Which guidelines (accounting for scope) should be created to support this process?
     - A potential way is to consult pre-registration journals, and re-use their guidelines.

 If required, the funding proposal is created and included in the project space.